 Mapping from Variable objects to numpy arrays (or DynamicArray objects).
-Arrays in this dictionary will disappear as soon as the last reference to the Variable object used as a key is gone add_array(var)
+Arrays in this dictionary will disappear as soon as the last reference to the Variable object used as a key is gone fill_with_array(var, arr)

 Add an array to this device.